markhughes/sassinate-pure/README.md

-# Sassinate-Pure
+# Sassinate Pure
-Converts Pure.css to a simple Sass format.
+A simple Node.JS and Grunt build script that converts Pure.css to a simple Sass format.

-This will always fetch the latest available version of Pure.
+This will always fetch the latest available version of Pure from npm.

 # Usage
     npm install